MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 What do you think about it?
 Do you think we could introduce that model at KIT?
 Who could propose it?
 To whom should it be proposed?

+## Other incentives

+If writing the exam again is not an option, we could try to find other incentives for tutors:

+* Getting "exclusive" rights:
+  * Visiting CERN or something similar
+  * Getting access to equipment of the university (executing your personal projects on KIT clusters, getting access to microscopes, being allowed to use lecture halls)
+* "Proud" of the unversity: If we could make KIT students being proud of being a student at KIT the students themselves could want to support fellow students.

+I am not sure if there is any incentive which is strong enough to support another student for one semester.
+Do you have an idea?
+Please share it in the comments!